-Year 2 and year 3 TA will check the toilets.
-The Caretaker/SCHOOL BUSINESS MANAGER will arrange for any supplies of gas and/or electricity to be turned off should the need arise.
+Y2 and Year 3 TA will check the toilets.
+The Caretaker/School Business Manager will arrange for any supplies of gas and/or electricity to be turned off should the need arise.

 The Headteacher will organise practice fire evacuations as appropriate, but at least three times per year, monitor for effectiveness and records kept within the fire log book.
 The fire alarm will be tested weekly.